Sensitivity of tree species demography to climate and competition across their range

 Model validation

-The growth model intercept comprises two parameters, one determining the asymptotic size (\(\zeta_{\infty}\)) and the annual growth rate \(\Gamma\).
-The \(\zeta_{\infty}\) can be interpreted as the maximum predicted size of the species, which correlates well across all 31 species with the maximum observed size in the literature (\(R^2 = 0.31\), Figure 1).
-Similarly, \(\Gamma\) among the species exhibited a distribution aligning with the fast, moderate, and slow-growing traits (Figure S8).
-In the survival model, the expected longevity (\(L\)) can be derived from the annual survival rate ( \(\psi\)) following the equality \(L = e^{\psi}\), showing a high correlation with the maximum observed age in the literature (\(R^2 = 0.59\), Figure 1).
-In the recruitment model, the log of the annual ingrowth rate (\(\phi\)) reduced linearly with seed mass (Figure S9), capturing the seed mass-growth rate tradeoff (Reich et al. 1998).
-Additionally, the annual survival probability of ingrowth (\(\rho\)) decreased with intolerance to shade (Figure S10).
+The growth model intercept included two parameters: one determining asymptotic size (\(\zeta_{\infty}\)) and another describing annual growth rate (\(\Gamma\)).
+Predicted asymptotic size, which can be interpreted as the maximum predicted size of the species, correlated well with maximum observed species size reported in the literature (\(R^2 = 0.31\), Figure 2). \(\Gamma\) values aligned with established fast-, moderate-, and slow-growing trait classes (Figure S8).
+In the survival model, expected longevity (\(L\)) was derived from annual survival probability (\(\psi\)) using the relationship \(L = e^{\psi}\).
+Estimated longevity showed strong agreement with maximum observed age from the literature (\(R^2 = 0.59\), Figure 2).
+For recruitment, the log of annual ingrowth rate (\(\phi\)) declined linearly with seed mass (Figure S9), consistent with the seed mass–growth rate trade-off (Reich et al. 1998).
+The annual survival probability of ingrowth (\(\rho\)) decreased with increasing shade intolerance (Figure S10).

 \(\lambda\) sensitivity to climate and competition

-We used perturbation analysis to assess the relative contribution of each covariate to changes in \(\lambda\).
-Figure 3 describes the average sensitivity of each species’ population growth rate to conspecific and heterospecific competition, temperature, and precipitation.
-Across all species, \(\lambda\) exhibited higher sensitivity to temperature, followed by conspecific and heterospecific competition, while sensitivity to mean annual precipitation was practically zero.
-This observation of sensitivity to the covariates was consistent across all species.
+We conducted perturbation analyses to quantify the relative contribution of each covariate to variation in population growth rate (\(\lambda\)).
+Figure 4 summarizes the sensitivity of \(\lambda\) to conspecific competition, heterospecific competition, temperature, and precipitation, averaged across all plot-year observations.
+Across species, \(\lambda\) was most sensitive to temperature, followed by conspecific and heterospecific competition; sensitivity to precipitation was substantially weaker, and this pattern was consistent across species.

 Discussion